Yazoo Brewing Company

 Yazoo Brewing Company is a regional brewery in Nashville, Tennessee, United States.
-It was founded in 2003 by brewmaster Linus Hall, and has since expanded operations and won several awards.
+It was co-founded in 2003 by brewmaster Linus Hall and his wife, Lila.
+It has since expanded operations and won several awards.

 History

 The brewery was located in what was once the Marathon Motor Works factory building in downtown Nashville, but moved to The Gulch in March, 2010.
 The new brewery featured an expanded taproom with 18 taps and a patio for outdoor seating with a forty barrel brewing system.

+In spring of 2019 the brewery relocated to Madison, Tennessee.
+The new site overlooks the Cumberland River and is also home to the third Grillshack location.

 Linus Hall and his wife Lila are both from Mississippi, and moved to Nashville in 1996.
 Linus Hall built the brewery.